Adairsville, Georgia: Geography

 Adairsville is an exurban city at the northwest edge of metro Atlanta, at (34.368925, −84.928212).
 U.S. Route 41 passes through the city, leading north to Calhoun and south to Cartersville.
 Interstate 75 runs through the eastern part of the city, with access from Exit 306 (State Route 140).

 According to the United States Census Bureau, the city has a total area of 23.6 km2, all land.

 Climate

 Adairsville's climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
-According to the Köppen Climate Classification system, it has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, it has a humid subtropical climate, Cfa on climate maps.